 • Row and Column Range: When a selection of cells covers both rows and columns, it forms a grid of selected cells.
 The cell range is referred to by using the starting top left corner of selected cell address and ends with bottom right most selected cell address i.e. the edges of the front diagonal formed of the selected matrix.

 In the given figure, the selection covers cells starting from C3 to F7.
 This selection or the cell range is represented as C3:F7.

-Look at the ranges shown in the given worksheet and answer the following questions:
+Look at the ranges shown in the given sheet and answer the following questions:

 - a.
 How many cell ranges are shown in the above spreadsheet? - b.
 Give the cell address of each of the above ranges. - c.
-Which cell range represents Column Range? - d.
-Which cell range represents row Range? - e.
-Which cell range is a combination of both Row and Column Range?
+Which cell range represents column range? - d.
+Which cell range represents row range? - e.
+Which cell range is a combination of both row and column range?